Kiss Kiss (Chris Brown song): Composition

-"Kiss Kiss" has been described as an upbeat dance track with a bouncy drum beat.
+Musically, "Kiss Kiss" mixes elements of hip-hop, R&B and dance, featuring a bouncy drum beat.
 According to the music sheet published at Musicnotes.com by Universal Music Publishing Group, the song utilizes styles of urban and R&B music and has a moderate hip-hop tempo of 140 beats per minute.
 It is written in a key of E♭ minor while Brown's vocals range from B4 to B5.
-Brown's vocals are Auto-Tuned on some parts.
-Brown, in an interview with MTV News, called it "a real chanting record".
-Lyrically, "Kiss Kiss" is written about getting with another woman.
-Nick Levine of Digital Spy said the song was "big on bragging", citing the lyric "I got paper girl, the Lamborghini - with the spider seats, you never seen it" as an example.
+Brown's vocals are Auto-Tuned on some parts of the record.
+T-Pain performs the song's introduction, backup vocals throughout the track, and a "brief, energized rap verse".
+Stereogum defined it as a "piece of melodic pop-rap".
+Lyrically, "Kiss Kiss" is about getting a woman's attention.
+Nick Levine of Digital Spy said the song features braggadocio, citing the lyric "I got paper girl, the Lamborghini - with the spider seats, you never seen it" as an example.